 Now when they can’t find anything that resembles those activities, they get bored.
-When you find that your chickens become bored, this can, later on, lead to unhealthy behavior and cause serious health problems for your chooks.
+When you find that your chickens become bored, this can, later on, lead to unhealthy behavior and may result to serious health issues.

 Any activity that allows for natural chicken behavior can be considered playing, so anything that encourages that can be called a toy!
 If you have chooks, then it’s best that you have several toys to keep them occupied.

 Have a look at these ten toys for chickens that you can easily make to keep them entertained and healthy all the time… 🙂

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer.

 1. Interactive Treat Dispensers

 This is a very easy project that you can do using empty plastic containers.
 As much as possible choose a sturdy one, like a soda bottle or a peanut butter jar.
 Simply drill holes that are just big enough for the chicken treats to fall through.
 Make sure to remove any loose plastic pieces that your chooks might accidentally ingest.
 Fill it with chicken feed, put the lid back on, and give it to your chickens!

 All animals love shredding paper!
 Dogs, cats, parrots, even your chickens!
 It’s the perfect way to entertain your furry friends and give them a little stimulation.
 Plus, it’s a great way to recycle all that extra paper you have lying around the house.
 So next time you’re looking for a fun activity for your animal companions, remember that shredding paper is always a good option!

 Aside from the chicken roost inside the coop, they should also have a climbing structure outdoors which allows for some physical exercise.
 You can easily do that by simply putting together some tree branches.
 You can also build one that is higher and with more climbing ‘steps’ for a chicken jungle gym!

 4. Old Tree Stump/Branch